mrgloom/kaggle-dogs-vs-cats-caffe/README.md

 Test accuracy was measured on train-test split 80%-20%.

-`learning_from_scratch` is folder with models that were trained in NVIDIA DIGITS with Caffe backend.
+`learning_from_scratch` - is folder with models which were trained from scratch.

-`finetuning is folder` with models that were finetuned from models trained on ImageNet.
+`finetuning` - is folder with models which were finetuned from models trained on ImageNet.

+`demo` - is small trained models.

 Tested on system with following configuration: